TejasViswa/PIC10A_Disc_2C/Week_9/Exercises.md

 ## Question 1
 Write a class for a Rectangle:
 1. Provide two constructors:
-	a.
-A default constructor that sets the rectangle to a unit square;
+	1. A default constructor that sets the rectangle to a unit square;
-	b.
-A constructor to construct a rectangle with a givenwidthandheight;
+	2. A constructor to construct a rectangle with a givenwidthandheight;
 2. Member functions getperimeter and getarea that compute and return the perimeter and area;
 3. Member function void resize(double factor) that resizes the rectangle by multiplying the width and height by the given factor.
 ### Solution